-Whilst there is no one way that you can make your pictures stand out, there are a few basic rules of thumb that you can think about when composing a shot that may improve your image.
+Whilst there is no shortcut to becoming a better photographer short of practice, there are a few basic rules of thumb that you can think about when composing a shot that will help you start getting better photos.
+Here are some of my favourite:

 One great way to improve a shot is to consider the rule of thirds.
 Composing a shot so that is is broken up into thirds is more pleasing to the eye.
 So for example, if you are taking a shot of the sea against the sky, if you allocated one-third of the image to the sea, and two thirds of the image to the sky, your resulting shot would be more pleasing.